null

 Overlay cabinets are much more common – you probably have them in your kitchen right now.
 Overlay cabinet doors lay over the face of the cabinet frame, essentially sitting on top of the cabinet frame.

 Compared to inset doors, overlay doors are often preferable in terms of price and performance.
-Gapping not a problem since the door transitions into the frame rather than inside it.
+Gapping is not a problem since the door transitions into the frame rather than inside it.
 These doors are also less likely to get misaligned since they don’t have to sit precisely inside the cabinet frame.

 Full-Overlay Doors vs. Partial-Overlay Doors